+EEF-Improving-literacy-in-key-stage-2-report-Second-edition.pdf (d2tic4wvo1iusb.cloudfront.net) 1, 2, 3 to provide additional 1:1 reading time for our most vulnerable pupils.
+The library will be opened and the use of it open to families outside of school hours.
 Interventions will be used to close gaps and support pupils but will be carefully planned to ensure that pupils do not miss out on in-class activities thereby inadvertently extending the gap.
-The newly developed year group gap plans will support this, and in-year data will feed into Pupil Progress discussions.
+Class action plans will support this, and in-year data will feed into Pupil Progress discussions.
 Interventions must be delivered by a mixture of teacher and PSAs to ensure the quality and effectiveness.
 Feedback will be the key driver to what intervention is needed.
 SLT will deliver daily interventions for EAL and HPA pupils to ensure that they meet their goals.
 Additional teaching staff strengthen this profile and increase capacity.
 EEF evidence shows that effective feedback is relatively low-cost but can be highly effective - adding 6 months of learning.
 For feedback to be effective it must celebrate success as well as identifying improvements.
 Feedback must be given in a variety of ways and time given to act upon it.
 Structured responses to feedback will form the basis of interventions to ensure that they are delivered by both PSAs and teachers.
-2. 3.
-Lack of progress in reading due to the knowledge and vocabulary deficit Poor oral language skills due to an extended period at home where English may not be the first language and where rich language has not been in frequent use.
-Quality of teaching: gaps in knowledge (from time spent out of school) not identified and misconceptions not addressed quickly enough Use digital devices in Year Six to extend the school day so that independent learning can continue at home.
+Feedback EEF (educationendowmentfoundation.org.uk) Structured interventions EEF (educationendowmentfoundation.org.uk) 1, 2, 3 Use digital devices in Year Six and Year 4 to extend the school day so that independent learning can continue at home.
 Through this we can continue to develop the IT of the pupils and also extend the school day without increasing teacher workload.
-This will be extended to Year Four to enable them to practise for the MTC check.
-Pupil voice tells us that pupils feel more confident when they can access supportive material such as pre-made videos and return to the learning as necessary to ensure understanding.
+The school has invested in Lexia, SATs Companion, Letterjoin, Spelling Shed and TTRock Stars Pupil voice tells us that pupils feel more confident when they can access supportive material such as pre-made videos and return to the learning as necessary to ensure understanding.
 Extending the school day digitally will allow for a personalised extension to the school day through digital means.
-5. Unsupported learning habits at home (including supporting pupils whose parents are away for extended periods or where parents lack the skills to be able to support) Support needed for families to overcome socio-economic disadvantage The school will continue to use action tutoring for Y6 pupils and additional booster classes by in-school staff.
+EEF blog: Lexia Reading Core5 - What does the research tell us?
+EEF (educationendowmentfoundation.org.uk) 1, 4, 5, 6 The school will continue to use action tutoring for Y6 pupils and additional booster classes by in-school staff across a range of year groups.
 Action Tutoring is a Government backed Tuition Partner.
 The company has extensive reports showing the impact that their tutoring makes.
-Action-Tutoring-Impact-Report-2019_2020.pdf (actiontutoring.org.uk) 1.
-Unsupported learning habits at home (including supporting pupils whose parents are away for extended periods or where parents lack the skills to be able to support) Lack of progress in reading due to the knowledge and vocabulary deficit
+Action-Tutoring-Impact-Report- 2019 2020.pdf (actiontutoring.org.uk) 1, 4, 6 Provide CGP books to support catch-up to be used Extending the school day has been much discussed by the government.
+Previously extending teaching through Saturday and holiday schools has been shown to have an 1, 4, 6 both in school and at home for self-study as appropriate impact and this is a way of including more pupils and so increasing the impact.
+Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics EEF (educationendowmentfoundation.org.uk) 1, 2, 3